 After a quick glance, WordPress and Joomla look very similar.
 In one way, that’s true, but they are also different enough to make it easy to choose one for your site.

 If you ask us, WordPress is the overall winner.
 It is definitely more suitable for beginners, yet it still allows you to expand a website into a more complex project.
 WordPress will let you develop the system more easily as it features a repository full of themes and plugins.
-Hiring maintenance services and professional designers/programmers is much easier since there are simply more people devoted to WordPress than Joomla.
+Hiring maintenance services and professional designers/programmers are much easier since there are simply more people devoted to WordPress than Joomla.

 On the other hand, Joomla is definitely more complex and comes with more built-in features.
 It can help professionals to build more complicated websites because it offers more technical options from the very start.
 But those same options may unnecessarily confuse newcomers.
 Also, Joomla isn’t as good for casual blogging.